 Direction (gallery template)—Display the bookmarks in a horizontal or vertical gallery.

-Allow to add bookmark in widget—Control whether or not end users can add their own bookmarks.
+Allow to add bookmark in widget—Control whether end users can add their own bookmarks.

 Display bookmarks from web map—Include bookmarks from the map.
 You can review the existing bookmarks when you check the box.